markdown-extended/manifest/mde-manifest.md

 left side of its own indentation.

 To specify the end of the block (and of its indentation level), writers MUST pass two blank lines.

+EXAMPLE - A classic example is the case of a code block following a list item.
+If only one line is passed between both, the code block will be considered as part of the list item's content (and must be indented in consequence - by 2).
+If two blank lines are passed, the block must be considered as a fresh new block (the list item is considered finished).

+The global rule is that anytime two blank lines are passed, precedent block is closed and indentation level goes down by 1.

 ### A.7.
 Automatic escaping {#C7}